nikitavoloboev/data/focusing/rules.md

 - Alfred workflow description should be the same as GitHub description.

 ## MindNode
-- Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow).
+- Use one tree structure for organization especially when sharing maps (makes the map much easier to follow).

 ## Ulysses
 - If I publish the article, private note or anything that is not worth keeping.
 Delete it from Ulysses.
 Only keep `in progress` things in the library.